alokthakur93/Forecasting-CO2-emission/README.md

 * Implemented different forecasting model like ARIMA, Smoothing techniques like Holt - winter's method etc.
 * Compared different model based on MAPE value which were built both on stationary and non - stationary data.
 * Deployed model using Streamlit.
+* Please visit the PPT provided in this repository for in-depth understanding.

 ## How to run ?
 1. Download this project folder.